Jesewe/cs2-triggerbot/README.md

 - **Errors with Offsets after Game Update:** After a Counter-Strike 2 game update, there may be issues with offsets, which can result in errors.
 In this case, please wait for updated offsets to be released.
 - **Could Not Open `cs2.exe`:** Make sure the game is running and that you have the necessary permissions.
 - **Unexpected Errors:** Check the log file located in the log directory for more details.
+- **Issues with Importing Settings:** Ensure the imported config.json file is valid and matches the expected format.

 ## Contributing